 Tell your allergist if you’re pregnant.
 You shouldn’t start allergy shots if you’re pregnant.
 But if you’re already getting them, your doctor will probably continue them and monitor you for any problems.

 The flu vaccine is recommended for pregnant women and people with asthma because they’re among groups at high risk for severe flu complications, including death.
 Pregnant women should only get the flu shot (notthe nasal flu vaccine).

 Can I Take My Asthma Medicine During Labor and Breastfeeding?

-In general, the same asthma treatment that is appropriate when you are pregnant is appropriate when you go into labor and when you breastfeed your baby.
+In general, the same asthma treatment that’s OK when you’re pregnant is OK when you go into labor and when you breastfeed your baby.
 Talk to your doctor to make sure your asthma medicine is safe to keep taking in these circumstances.